Birding And Bird Conservation

 The links below provide helpful tips for identifying birds and information on their biology, status and conservation in Wisconsin.

 - Cornell Lab of Ornithology: All About Birds [exit DNR] website contains information on most North American species, including pictures, videos and songs/calls.
-Also, see the great series of online videos on how to be a better birder.
+Also, see the great series of online videos on being a better birder.

-- Audubon’s online Guide to North American Birds provides excellent accounts of all Wisconsin species, including range maps, illustrations, habitats, photos, sounds, and more.
+- Audubon's Online Guide to North American Birds [exit DNR] provides excellent accounts of all Wisconsin species, including range maps, illustrations, habitats, photos, sounds and more.

 - The USGS's Dendroica [exit DNR] is an interactive website to help students, volunteers and professionals improve their skills at identifying wildlife by sight or by sound, particularly so that they can participate in nature surveys and monitoring programs.

 - Wisconsin All-bird Conservation Plan [exit DNR] contains species accounts, habitat management guidance and other relevant conservation information.

 - Wisconsin Breeding Bird Atlas II [exit DNR] completed fieldwork in 2019.
 See what species are nesting, where they are found and how these compare to the first Atlas conducted two decades ago.

 - Wisconsin's rare birds contain information on Wisconsin's endangered and threatened birds as well as species of greatest conservation need.

 - Establish native plants for birds to use as feeding, resting and nesting sites.
 For information on what to plant and Wisconsin native plant nurseries, visit the DNR's Plant Native Plants webpage.

 - Read how Wisconsinites are taking steps to help birds in the Fall 2020 Wisconsin Natural Resources magazine.

 - Learn about ten great native plants, trees and shrubs to plant for birds.

 - Provide more food for birds and maintain a healthier natural environment by removing plants not native to your area.

 - Provide fresh water for birds.
 A frog pond, water garden, fountain or even a shallow, regularly cleaned dish of water will get lots of bird use, especially if the water is dripping, moving or otherwise making a sound.